jaderesp/jms-whatsapp/README.md

 > npm run build
 ```

-## Sulla state
+## jms-whatsapp state

-As of version `2.3.5` it seems that sulla has reached a very rich and stable
+As of version `2.3.5` it seems that jms-whatsapp has reached a very rich and stable
 functionality and architecture.
 As much as I would love to, I cannot dedicate a
 lot of time to this project so please consider checking out forked versions of
-sulla where other developers can dedicate more time and support to it.
+jms-whatsapp where other developers can dedicate more time and support to it.

 ## Maintainers